-Can you afford ignoring the benefits of collaboration with a Single Language Vendor?
-You may say: “I don’t know any of those benefits, unless you consider the higher price a benefit”.
+Can you afford to ignore the benefits of collaboration with a Single Language Vendor?
+You may say: “I don’t know any of those benefits unless you consider their higher price a benefit”.
 But in fact, the benefits of working with an SLV are the same that you offer to your own clients.
 They are the reasons why your clients don’t go to freelancers directly with their tasks but go to you instead:

 Someone has to control the freelancer.
 That’s where CONTROL comes in.
 This is very hard to achieve at Multi Language Vendor companies.
 There are numerous examples of top freelancers who were absolute leaders in their languages when they worked for local translation companies where they were controlled, where they received scores and regular feedback.
 Once they started working for LSPs outside their countries, their quality slowly deteriorated since they received no feedback.
 Why?
 Because there was no CONTROL over them.
 There was also no process.